Last updated July, 2018.

 Could it be that their minds have actually gotten busier and more chaotic through meditation?
 No, absolutely not.

 This is a common misconception, but reality is their minds are the same as they've always been: compulsive, pervasive, and incessant.
 Practicing mindfulness and meditation hasn’t changed this - it’s just making them notice more.
-In the beginning, they notice a little and (as a result) believe they are seeing everything that's happening.
+In the beginning, they only notice a little and believe they are seeing everything that's happening.

 As they continue to practice, however, they get better at noticing.
 And, they begin to see there is more going on than they initially realized!